pnlbwh/pnlNipype/pnlNiPypeTutorial.md

 Now go back to your PipelineTraining directory and enter:

 ```
-nifti_wmql -f sample_fs2dwi/wmparc-in-bse.nii.gz -i Diffusion_b3000/Tractography/sample-dwi-tracts.vtk  -q /rfanfs/pnl-zorro/software/pnlutil/pipeline/wmql-2.0.qry -o ./wmql
+nifti_wmql -f sample-fs2dwi/wmparc-in-bse.nii.gz -i Diffusion_b3000/Tractography/sample-dwi-tracts.vtk  -q /rfanfs/pnl-zorro/software/pnlutil/pipeline/wmql-2.0.qry -o ./wmql
 ```

 After it has finished running, you can go into the `wmql/` directory and see that it has generated files for all kinds of tracts.

-You would now use these files to QC whichever areas you are interested in the study, so for this example we can choose a random one, say `sample_af.left.vtk`, to have a look at.
-Open the file in Slicer making sure to choose **FiberBundle** option for **Description** and also open `wmparc.mgz`  in the `sample_freesurfer/mri` directory with **Volume** selected.
+You would now use these files to QC whichever areas you are interested in the study, so for this example we can choose a random one, say `sample-af.left.vtk`, to have a look at.
+Open the file in Slicer making sure to choose **FiberBundle** option for **Description** and also open `wmparc.mgz`  in the `sample-freesurfer/mri` directory with **Volume** selected.

 When it is open go to **Volumes** in **Modules** and under the **Display** header, change the **Lookup Table** value to **FreeSurferLabels**.
 At this point you should have something like this: